abhinavAkey/billlive-odoo/doc/reference/cmdline.rst

 .. option:: --email-from <address>

-    Email address used as <FROM> when Odoo needs to send mails
+    Email address used as <FROM> when Beatus needs to send mails

 .. option:: --smtp <server>